emard/esp32ecp5/README.md

     sta_if.active(True)
     sta_if.connect("accesspoint", "password")

-upload "ecp5.py", "main.py" and some bitstream file "blink.bit" to
+upload "ecp5.py", "main.py" and some bitstream file "blink.bit.gz" to
 the root of ESP32 python FLASH filesystem using [micropython webrepl](http://micropython.org/webrepl).